puspak-colab/Insurance-Premium_Prediction/README.md

 The main objective of the project is to create a web application which takes some inputs from users and based on the information predicts the premium amount.

-Please have a look at the Heroku web application by clicking the link given below: https://insurance-premium-calculator.herokuapp.com/
+Please have a look at the Heroku web application by clicking the link: https://insurance-premium-calculator.herokuapp.com/

 A glance of the web application is furnished below: